-The first data set is taken from the results of the SHLAA update which revises and rolls forward the work of the first SHLAA.
-The SHLAA update works to a base date of April 2011.
+The first data set is taken from the results of the SHLAA update published in May 2013 which revises and rolls forward the work of the first SHLAA.
 The SHLAA 's land supply assessment includes both sites which at the base date had extant planning permission or were allocated for housing in the RUDP, as well as additional sites, that do not have planning permission or have not had an allocation, judged by the SHLAA Working Group to be deliverable in the relevant 5 year period.

-The results of the SHLAA update indicates that as of a base date of April 2011 there was no NPPF compliant land supply within the district.
-Based on the methodology advocated by the CLG and Planning Inspectorate the Council considers that the 5 year land supply target for the period 2011-16 amounts to 18,241 dwellings.
-The SHLAA results suggest that the deliverable supply amounts to 8554 dwellings.
+The results of the SHLAA update indicates that there is no NPPF compliant land supply within the District.
+Based on the methodology advocated by the government guidance and Planning Inspectorate the Council considers that the 5 year land supply target (based on the annual net housing requirement within the RSS) amounts to 18,241 dwellings and the deliverable supply amounts to 8554 dwellings.
 This represents 46.9% of the 5 year requirement or alternatively 2.3 years supply.

-The second data set provides more recent information utilising solely land with extant planning permissions at the base date, 1st April 2012.
+Although the SHLAA Update was published in May 2013 it took approximately 18 months to complete.
+Some of its data has a base date of April 2011.
+The second data set, based around the Housing Land Register, provides more recent information utilising solely land with extant planning permissions at the base date, 1st April 2013.